marsov/sprykerhelperscripts/README.md

 # sprykerhelperscripts
-Set of helper scripts that make debugging of tests in Spryker VM setup.
+Set of helper scripts that make debugging of tests in Spryker VM setup easy.